Contributing to Site

 If you're not using Docker, then use pg_ctl or your system's service manager if PostgreSQL isn't already running.

-Starting the webserver is done simply through pipenv:
+Starting the webserver is done simply through poetry:

 The development environment will watch for code changes in your project directory and will restart the server when a module has been edited automatically.
 Unless you are editing the Dockerfile or docker-compose.yml, you shouldn't need to manually restart the container during a developing session.